With a ‘strap-line’ that states we are the UK’s Leading Ethical Coaching Company, I’m often asked what does that actually mean?

 To truly break down business ethics, it’s important to understand the three basic components that the term can be dissected into.

-The first part is the history.
+The first part is history.
 While the idea of business ethics came into existence along with the creation of the first companies or organisations, what is most often referred to by the term is its recent history since the early 1970s.
 This was when the term became commonly used in the United States and subsequently the world over.
 The main principles of business ethics are based in academia and on academic writings on proper business operations.
 Basic ethical practices have been gleaned through research and practical study of how businesses function, and how they operate, both independently and with one another.
-In this sense, the considerations and theories are based around the aspects of ‘fair play’ and what is considered the ‘norm’ and how close or far people and companies operate within this.
+In this sense, the considerations and theories are based on the aspects of ‘fair play’ and what is considered the ‘norm’ and how close or far people and companies operate within this.

 Perhaps the most recent and continually developing aspect of ethics is the third piece – the idea that companies are building business ethics into the core of their companies, making them a standard part of their operational blueprint.
 As the world continues to grow more political (and more politically correct) an increased focus on the width and depth of business ethics and strong adherence to them become ever more scrutinised.